drjdn/ocaml_c_pkg/README.md

 ------------

-The OCaml runtime used is from OCaml version 4.06.1 and so you need to have this version of the compiler installed.
+The OCaml runtime used is from OCaml version 4.06.1 and so you need to have this version of the compiler on your system.
 You will also need to have a C compiler and the termcap library installed.
+If you are using windows you will need [MinGW](http://mingw.org), [Cygwin](https://cygwin.com/) or some other tool that provides a POSIX API.

 Building
 --------

-Creating the package by changing into the repo directory and running make:
+Generate the C package by changing into the repo directory and running make:

 ```bash
 $ cd ocaml_c_pkg